 There are countless farms with intensive regional crops that may me visited by tourists, who may appreciate the dazzling show of colors offered by the plantations along the four seasons.

 It is possible to see the admirable history of this area through the numerous monuments, museums and historical buildings that reflect the effort and the progress of its settlers.
+The City of Neuquén is the strategic center of this region.

 The area, which possesses an active cultural and social life, also offers the possibility to enjoy, in the summer, several seaside resorts located on its rivers.
 On the other hand, it provides various entertaining and sports alternatives, among which hunting and fishing stand out.